bytewax/bytewax/docs/guide/deployment/metrics.md

 The default configuration logs anything at the log level `ERROR` to standard output.
 You can control the log level by passing the `log_level` parameter to the `setup_tracing` function.
-If you want to see all the messages bytewax emits, set the level to `TRACE`.
+If you want to see all the messages Bytewax emits, set the level to `TRACE`.

 The `TRACE` level includes everything that would be sent to an opentelemetry compatible backend, like